navneetsn18/Lms-Vpl-Execute-Browser-Extension/README.md

 * On the top right turn on developer mode.
 * Now on top left click on load unpacked and locate the downloaded folder.
 * Now to turn on the extension and you are ready to go.
 Note that a rocket icon is showing at the extension area near the search bar.

+# Note

+Or you can use the bookmark version also which you can find here <https://github.com/navneetsn18/Lms-Trick>